Guests who wish to extend themselves beyond socialising, resting and preparing great food, will find pleasure in the following activities:

 The main surf spot of the town and located in the Skulpiesbaai nature reserve, 500m south of the Stilbaai Harbour.
 A consistent, powerful right point break.
 The wave seldom barrels but you can get a challenging ride from the car park to the NSRI when everything is aligned.
 The SW swells refracts round the point and reforms into a smaller version.
 The straighter the swell direction (south angle) the less refraction creating superior wave structure.

 Optimal conditions: West and South West Winds are off shore.
 Ocean swell needs to be at least 1.8m with a decent wave period.
-Optimal swell direction is South or South West swell direction.
-Breaks best between Mid and High Tide on the pushing tide.
+Optimal swell direction is South or South West.
+Breaks best between Mid Tide on the push.
 The wave generally doubles in size from low to high tide but can be surfed at all tides except low (exposed rock hazards).
 There can be a powerful rip moving down the point towards the Harbour.
 You need to be paddle fit to surf enjoy this surf spot.
 Experienced intermediate to advance.
 There is a shark attack kit located next to the shower at the car park, and the NSRI is roughly 500m from there.